udoprog/tiny-serializer-java/README.md

   that has a no-op implementation](tiny-serializer-perftests/src/main/java/eu/toolchain/serializer/perftests/NullOutputStream.java).
 * `#testSerializeToMemory` which performs serialization against a ByteArrayOutputStream.
+* `#testDeserializeFromMemory` which performs deserialization from a previously serialized object in-memory.

 TinySerializer performance is being compared against the following frameworks.